Rotations

 Dermatopathology Rotation

 All dermatology residents undergo formal, supervised training in dermatopathology each year of their residency, rotating 1-2 months/year in the dermatopathology unit.
-Our dermatopathology faculty are Dr. Angelica Selim, Dr. Rami Al-Rohil, Dr. Michelle Schneider, and Dr. Jennifer Crimmins.
 Residents have an opportunity to review all of the day's slides prior to sign-out at a multiheaded microscope by the attending dermatopathology staff.
 This case material includes all the in-house skin biopsies and excisions performed at Duke University Medical Center and affiliated practices, all outside dermatopathology consultation cases including a large volume of melanoma specimens, and numerous histochemical, immunohistochemical, and immunofluorescence studies.
 Challenging cases are reviewed in a conference a few times per week with the dermatopathology attendings, fellows, and dermatology residents.
 Dermatology residents performing clinical rotations are encouraged to study the slides of their biopsies and excisions.
 Senior dermatopathology staff and fellows are available to meet with dermatology residents to review any cases, on an individually scheduled basis.
 Dermatology residents may also have the opportunity to spend elective time within the dermatopathology unit, performing research projects or reviewing particular topics of interest.

 Didactic Conferences